Jvalery245/Portfolio_Projects/C#/Retail_Store_Request_Manager/Readme.md

 <h3>Program Structure: CRU - No delete functionality due to internal task auditing.
 <h3>Technologies: .NetFramwork, C#, WPF, Dapper, and SQLServer 2019 Developer Edition
 <p>&nbsp;</p>
-<p>The purpose of this module witin the Retail Management Suite is to keep track of service requests internally from either the customer support center or corporate headquarters.
-The management system accomplishes the main goals </p>
+<p>The purpose of this module witin the Retail Management Suite is to keep track of service requests internally from either the customer support center or corporate headquarters.</p>
-<p>&nbsp;</p>
+<p>&nbsp;</p>The management system accomplishes the main goals:

 -   Provides a direct form of communication between store and support team.
 -   Provides accountability for timeliness of requests submitted from stores and stackholders.